Skip to main content

 What countries does Genki cover?

-Genki World Explorer covers 190+ countries worldwide with no coverage gaps when traveling between destinations.
+Genki Traveler covers 190+ countries worldwide with no coverage gaps when traveling between destinations.
 You can move freely between countries without updating your policy or paying additional fees.
 Home country coverage is included for up to 42 days per year, after which you would need supplemental domestic insurance.

 Frequently Asked Questions